mauntrelio/Winman-AK/README.md

 ## Google fonts

-To download Google Fonts and host them locally (actually I use just one Google font) I used [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts).
+To download the used Google Fonts and host them locally (actually I only use one special font) I used [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/fonts).

 ## Video download and conversion

+Luckily [JibJab](https://www.jibjab.com), with which I have a paid subscription, had enough e-postcards (now in the form of videos), to fill in the 24 slots of an Advent Calendar.

-For the videos, it was hard to get them: [JibJab](https://www.jibjab.com), despite I have a paid subscription, does not offer the option to download them from the website.
-It is possible to download the videos through their Android App, however the quality of the videos is much poorer compared with what you get on the website.
-Somehow I was able to download the video from the browser, just to discover that, apparently, the actual rendering of the videos with characters' faces is performed by the browser, so my download was perfectly pointless.
+However getting the videos to host them on my website was: [JibJab](https://www.jibjab.com) does not offer the option to download the videos from the website, and reverse engineering their e-card webpage was also kind of impossible.
+It is possible to download the videos through their Android App, however the quality is much poorer compared with what you get on the website.
+Somehow, after some clever tentatives, I was able to download the video from the browser, just to discover that, apparently, the actual rendering of the videos with characters' faces is performed by the browser itself, so my download was perfectly pointless, resulting in a kind of reversed green screen videos.

 After some Google search and tries, I decided to record a screen capture.
-I am a Linux user, and I tried a couple of different applications until I found a perfect solution in [Kazam](https://launchpad.net/kazam), kind of an old tool but perfectly working, which also gives the possibility to record a portion of the screen, and can capture the audio from any audio output channel (or input, or both!).
+I am a Linux user, and I tried a couple of different applications until I found a perfect solution in [Kazam](https://launchpad.net/kazam), a tool apparently not anymore actively developed, but perfectly working, which also gives the possibility to record a portion of the screen, and can capture the audio from any audio output channel (or input, or both!).
 It produced nice and good quality mp4 videos from what was rendered on my screen.

 To convert the mp4 videos to a format that mobile devices like (webm), I used `ffmpeg`: